JasonLiu1229/University-Vault/DS/Session/Session 4.md

 1. Add it in the SOAP body
 	- Credentials need to be encoded in every parameter
 2. Use the optional SOAP header
 	- Header blocks can be annotated with "mustUnderstand" attribute.
-This means that receiving body must be able interpret this header.
+This means that the receiving body must be able to interpret this header.
 ## SOAP is much bigger!
 Soap has many extensions, all with particular use cases.
 - WS-Negotiation